 Point Break (1991) The leader of a surfer group named Bodhi (Patrick Swayze), is accused of robbing banks with his surfer buddies.
 A young FBI agent Keanu Reeves is assigned to get into the group and find out if they are the robbers.
 Friendship, loyalty, understanding life, and other powerful themes are woven throughout this excellent film.
 Do NOT see the remake.
 This original is the only one I recommend.

 If you have not seen these movies, I give my strongest recommendation to give them a look.
 Have some fun, enjoy, and evolve.
 I mostly watch movies that inspire me.
-I like to see the characters develop, evolve and become something greater than when they started.
-To me, that is the greatest power of watching movies.
-I may do another movie list but these will keep you busy for awhile.
+I like to see the individuals develop and become something greater than when they started.
+It makes watching movies an inspiring experience.